CreArts-Community/CreArts-Discord/readme.md

 ### Installation

-To install the Download and Install the Theme use this command:
+To Download and Install the Theme use this command:

 ```
 cd powercord/src/Powercord/themes && git clone https://github.com/CorellanStoma/CreArts